📅January 20, 2026

 FAQ

-#### Can seasonal affective disorder make type 2 diabetes harder to manage in winter?
+Can seasonal depression (SAD) make my diabetes worse in winter?

-Yes — and it’s more common than many realize.
-SAD affects up to 25% of adults over 60 in northern latitudes.
-It’s tied to circadian disruption, lower serotonin and vitamin D, and increased cravings for refined carbs — all of which directly impact insulin response and glucose variability.
-Importantly, treating SAD (e.g., with light therapy or behavioral activation) often improves glycemic outcomes too.
+Yes—more common than many realize.
+SAD affects up to 25% of adults 60+ in northern latitudes.
+It's tied to circadian disruption, lower serotonin and vitamin D, plus increased refined carb cravings—all directly impacting insulin response and glucose variability.
+Importantly, treating SAD (light therapy, behavioral activation) often improves glucose control simultaneously.

-#### Are there specific foods I should avoid in winter to reduce glucose variability winter older adults commonly overlook?
+Are there foods I should avoid in winter to prevent glucose swings?

-Not so much “avoid” as “re-time” or “re-pair.”
-Late-night snacks (especially refined carbs like crackers or cookies) are the biggest hidden contributor — they spike glucose when insulin sensitivity is lowest.
-Also watch for “healthy” winter beverages like fruit smoothies or sweetened oat milk lattes, which deliver fast-acting sugar without enough protein or fat to buffer the rise.
-Opt instead for warm almond milk with cinnamon and a scoop of collagen peptides — satisfying, soothing, and glucose-friendly.
+Not "avoid"—but re-time and re-pair.
+Late-night snacks (especially refined carbs like crackers or cookies) spike glucose when insulin sensitivity is lowest.
+Also watch "healthy" winter drinks like fruit smoothies or sweetened oat milk lattes—they deliver fast sugar without protein or fat to buffer the rise.
+Better option: warm almond milk with cinnamon and collagen peptides—satisfying, soothing, glucose-friendly.

 Medical Disclaimer: This article is for informational purposes only and should not be considered medical advice.
 Always consult with a qualified healthcare professional before making any changes to your health routine or treatment plan.